UOA-CS732-SE750/cs732-examples/example-06-css-modules/README.md

-# CS732 examples - Lecture 01 - Example 06 - CSS modules
+# CS732 examples - CSS modules
 This project contains examples of styling using CSS modules.
 These allow you to break up your CSS code and localize it to particular React components.

 As an example, we can see the file [ArticleView.module.css](./src/ArticleView.module.css), which contains CSS code intended to style the `ArticleView` React component.
 In [ArticleView.js](./src/ArticleView.js), we can see the following CSS module import line: